georgemccrae/capstone-project/README.md

 I used guoguo12's Billboard API to acquire information about the top 100 songs since 1958; including the week ID, chart position.

 #### Cleaning
 There was extensive cleaning of the Billboard data.
-The largest issue was that, Spotify's API retrieved a number of results for each search query.
-If the name of the artist was too long it would produce no results, therefore I had to remove featuring artists.
+The largest issue was that when I put the artist's name acquired from the Billboard API into the Spotify API, if the name of the artist was too long it would produce no results - therefore I had to remove featuring artists.

 Further, if the artist had a short name then the Spotify API would often produce data for the wrong artist; so I manually iterated through them to figure out the correct one.

-Luckily, the Python package Fuzzy Wuzzy helped massively.
+The Python package  [Fuzzy Wuzzy](https://github.com/seatgeek/fuzzywuzzy) helped massively.

-Other than this merging problem, there weren't many NA values as the Billboard data was fairly complete.

 ### Spotify Data